Skip to content

 Short description

-Typically, you use the Amazon WorkSpaces client to connect to your WorkSpace.
-However, you might need to connect to a WorkSpace and then use an RDP client to troubleshoot.
-To allow for this connection, update the WorkSpaces security group settings to allow RDP connections from the IP address of your RDP client machine.
+You can use a WorkSpaces client to connect to your WorkSpace.
+However, you might need to connect to a WorkSpace and then use an RDP client to troubleshoot issues.
+You must update the WorkSpaces security group settings to allow RDP connections from the IP address of your RDP client.

-Note: It's a best practice to use only an RDP client to connect to a WorkSpace for troubleshooting purposes.
-After you finish troubleshooting, remove the RDP inbound rule that you added.
+Note: It's a best practice to use only an RDP client to connect to a WorkSpace when you troubleshoot issues.
+Then, you must remove the RDP inbound rule that you added.

 Resolution

-To connect to the WorkSpace with RDP, complete the following steps:
+To connect to your WorkSpace with RDP, complete the following steps:

-6. Choose the hyperlink in the Security groups column.
+8. Choose the link in the Security groups column.

 Type: RDP